rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

-`TestBed` allows us to create a testing module that can then be configured using `configureTestingModule` and used to insatiate components or even a full dependency injection tree.
+`TestBed` allows us to create a testing module that can then be configured using `configureTestingModule` and used to instantiate components or even a full dependency injection tree.
 It is a very powerful utility, but it does require a fair bit of setup and maintenance.
 In many cases,